LifelessJelly/OOP_Project/README.md

 ## How to build
 Project is built using IntelliJ IDEA, but since many of you are using Eclipse, steps are below, just pray it works 🙏

--Download and unzip the project, then open the folder as project in Eclipse.
+- Download and unzip the project, then open the folder as project in Eclipse.
--Right click on the project, select properties -Navigate to Java Build Path, and select add JARs with the src/main/resources folder in the libraries tab
+- Right click on the project, select properties
+- Navigate to Java Build Path, and select add JARs with the src/main/resources folder in the libraries tab